The ISF West Coast Party Webinars: Enhancing MTSS - Integrating Student Mental Health and Wellness through Systems, Data, and Practices

 The Northwest MHTTC and the Pacific Southwest MHTTC are continuing our partnership to provide and extend deeper technical assistance on the Interconnected Systems Framework (ISF).

-This year, we are offering programming to deepen your ISF work and contextualize ISF to this moment of COVID-19 and beyond.
+From October 2020 - February 2021, we offered programming to deepen your ISF work and contextualize ISF to this moment of COVID-19 and beyond.
 Please note that registration priority will be given to participants in our regions.

 Led by Susan Barrett, MA, and University of Southern California trauma informed specialists Steve Hydon, Pamela Vona, and Vivien Villaverde, we invite you to explore the ISF framework by examining systems change (structures and leadership) and the practices (services and supports) needed to ensure student support equity.

-Our fall offering is made up of four modules and ends with a town hall for you to be able to ask faculty your questions and resource one another.
+Our fall offering is made up of four modules and wraps up with a town hall where participants asked faculty your questions and resource one another.
 Each module includes teaching from Susan Barrett and field leaders on ISF systems, and USC faculty on ISF practices.

 Mental Health is Everyone's Job.